 While on your trip

-- Confirm your arrival to your office and/or family and call in regularly.
+- Confirm your arrival at your office and/or family and call in regularly.

 - Travel with a satellite phone or a Bluetooth beacon, which will send authorities a request for assistance if needed.